At UCA, we believe that creativity makes global communities more vibrant, more innovative, more human.

 They are places to forge inspiring partnerships, make work with purpose and build real solutions to human problems across the globe – whether that’s as part of our vibrant teaching and research community, or as a student on one of our courses.

-The Guardian Best Universities League Table and the Complete University Guide have ranked us as the country's top creative specialist university for 2021.
+The Guardian Best Universities League Table has ranked us as the country's top creative specialist university for 2021.
 The Guardian also ranked us 7th for Business & Management.

 The most recent Teaching Excellence and Student Outcomes Framework assessment recognised our teaching as top quality.
 And our courses have a reputation for giving students the real-world skills that creative employers value most.